Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/afk-messages.md

 ## Removing an AFK Message

 {% hint style="info" %}
-Users who have the **`Manage Server`** permission node can force remove a user's AFK message using the `!unafk <user>` command.
+Users who have the **`Manage Server`** permission node can force remove a user's AFK message using the `/unafk <user>` command.
 {% endhint %}

-You are able to remove your own AFK message by typing the `!unafk` command.
+You are able to remove your own AFK message by typing the `/unafk` command.

 ## Extra Configurations